imperva/terraform-dsfhub-agentless-onboarding/examples/onboard-gcp-alloydb-postgresql/README.md

 ## Prerequisites
 ### Service Account
+The user or service account used for running the module will require the AlloyDB Admin role for configuring the cluster including modifying database flags.

 A Google Service Account will need to be created with permissions to read from PubSub subscriptions.
 This can be done via the ``google-service-account-dsf`` module.
 Depending on the authentication mechanism chosen, the service account will either need to be attached to a GCP Compute Engine instance or the service account's credentials file will need to be copied to your Agentless Gateway.

 ### Data Access Audit Logs